Guide To The Six Peaks Challenge

 Snowdon is in the middle of Wales’ Snowdonia National Park.
 Mount Snowdon is a glacier topped mountain and its peak makes for awe-inspiring views.

 If you’re looking for a challenge, the Snowdon Horseshoe is a great trail to pick.
+This is around 7.5 miles long.

 This trail has a fair bit of scrambling as you have to climb along the knife-edge ridge and uneven terrain of Crib Goch then Garnedd Ugain and Lliwedd to get to Snowdon’s summit.